wp-plugins/tiviclick-live-video-chat/readme.txt

 <li>Show or hide Agents list at your website.</li>
 <li>Show availability status of agents.</li>
 <li>Mail message to Agent when unavailable.</li>
-<li>Registered Agent can invite by mail with secret code any other person to chat.<li>
+<li>Registered Agent can invite by mail with secret code any other person to chat.</li>
 <li>Multi language widget.</li>
 <li>Chats history.</li>
 </ul>